-- 1. EDX testing should be medically indicated. - 2.
-Testing should be performed using EDX equipment that provides assessment of all parameters of the recorded signals.
+1. EDX testing should be medically indicated.

+2. Testing should be performed using EDX equipment that provides assessment of all parameters of the recorded signals.
 Studies performed with devices designed only for "screening purposes" rather than diagnosis are not acceptable under this policy.

-See AANEM's position statement: EDX Study Instrument Design Requirements. - 3.
-The number of tests performed should be the minimum needed to establish an accurate diagnosis. - 4.
-NCSs should be either (a) performed directly by a physician or (b) performed by a trained individual under the direct supervision of a physician.
+3. The number of tests performed should be the minimum needed to establish an accurate diagnosis.

+4. NCSs should be either (a) performed directly by a physician or (b) performed by a trained individual under the direct supervision of a physician.
 Direct supervision means that the physician is in close physical proximity to the EDX laboratory while testing is underway, is immediately available to provide the trained individual with assistance and direction, and is responsible for selecting the appropriate NCSs to be performed.

-See AANEM's position statement: Who is Qualified to Practice EDX Medicine. - 5.
-The needle EMG examination must be performed by a physician specially trained in EDX medicine, as these tests are simultaneously performed and interpreted.
+5. The needle EMG examination must be performed by a physician specially trained in EDX medicine, as these tests are simultaneously performed and interpreted.
 The EDX laboratory must have the ability to perform needle EMG.
-The needle EMG must include evaluation of both resting and voluntary activities.
 NCSs should not be performed without needle EMG except in unique circumstances.
 EMG and NCSs should be performed together in the same EDX evaluation when possible.

-See AANEM's position statement: Proper Performance and Interpretation of EDX Studies. - 6.
-It is appropriate for only 1 attending physician to perform or supervise all of the components of the EDX testing (e.g., history taking, physical evaluation, supervision and/or performance of the EDX test, and interpretation) for a given patient and for all the testing to occur on the same date of service.
-The reporting of NCS and needle EMG study results should be integrated into a unifying diagnostic impression. - 7.
-In contrast, dissociation of NCS and needle EMG results into separate reports is inappropriate unless specifically explained by the physician.
+6. It is appropriate for only 1 attending physician to perform or supervise all of the components of the EDX testing (e.g., history taking, physical evaluation, supervision and/or performance of the EDX test, and interpretation) for a given patient and for all the testing to occur on the same date of service.
+The reporting of NCS and needle EMG study results should be integrated into a unifying diagnostic impression.

+7. In contrast, dissociation of NCS and needle EMG results into separate reports is inappropriate unless specifically explained by the physician.
 Performance and/or interpretation of NCSs separately from that of the needle EMG component of the test should clearly be the exception (e.g. when testing an acute nerve injury) rather than an established practice pattern for a given practitioner.